gilnam74/vex-sneppet/Programming-basics.md

 Commands also can have **inputs** and **outputs** of data as we discover with programs.

 Commands exist within the given programming language, it predefined by the language itself.
 You write your programs using existing commands.
-For example, you will use `copy` Python command to copy a file from one location to another if you will write your own copying Python program.
+For example, you will use `copyfile(src, dst)` Python command to copy a file from one location to another if you will write your own copying Python program.

 ## functions
 ## loops